Language Matters: A Reflection on the Critical Use of Language

 Introduction and Purpose

-Language reflects our society and thus has the ability to reinforce inequitable practices and power structures (Broughton et al., 2021).
-By acknowledging the influence of language, we create a critical awareness and understanding of the impact of language as a powerful tool in the theory of change (Thomas & Hirsch, 2016).
+Language reflects our society and thus has the ability to perpetuate inequitable practices and power structures (Broughton et al., 2021).
+By acknowledging the influence of language, we create a critical awareness and understanding of the impact of language as a powerful tool in the pursuit of equity and inclusion (Thomas & Hirsch, 2016).

 Language reflects our society and thus has the ability to reinforce inequitable practices and power structures (Broughton et al., 2021).

 Language also creates perceptions, shifts perspectives, and evokes deep emotion.
 Language is not stagnant.
-It is critical to be informed and sensitive to language preferences.
+It is critical to be informed and sensitive to language preferences, which can vary within and between social identity groups or over time.
 These factors have guided our efforts, leading us to intentionally alternate terminology throughout our writing.
 In this manner, we strive to reach and respect all who interact with this work.
 For example, the use of person-first language (“child with autism”) and identity-first language (“autistic child”) is evolving and preferences for this terminology vary among self-advocates, families, and organizations.

 The purpose of this page is to encourage thoughtful reflection on the critical use of language.
-The information provided here is intended to invite open discussion regarding how language is (and is not) used, has been used, and could be used (Thomas & Hirsch, 2016).
-This is not intended to be an exhaustive list as language is continually evolving and does not always capture the nuances of individual experiences.
-The explanations and definitions below are not meant to place a value on anyone’s personal choice of language since terms related to oneself are an individual preference.
+The information provided here is intended to invite open discussion regarding how language has been used, is (and is not) used, and could be used (Thomas & Hirsch, 2016).
+This resource was developed to support the critical use of language within the START community, but it is not intended to be an exhaustive list.
+In addition, the explanations and definitions below are not meant to place a value on anyone’s personal choice of language since terms related to oneself are an individual preference.

-We invite reflection and discussion regarding the use of language that may lead to discomfort or exclusion of others no matter how subtle.
+We invite reflection and discussion regarding the use of language that may lead to discomfort or exclusion of people with autism or related disabilities and their families.
 We are committed to updating this information as language and our learning evolves.

 young adults on a computer